os-js/osjs-xpra-application/README.md

 In you startup procedure, simply import and register:

 ```
-import ExampleServiceProvider from '@osjs/example-provider'; // You want your package name here
+import {ExampleServiceProvider} from '@osjs/example-provider'; // You want your package name here

 // ...